DenysRudenko/Project-2/README.md

 ### 4.1.4 Js Hint validator

-[Js Hint](https://jshint.com/) was used to check js file for any error.I had one problem that i forgot to write the semikolon.
+[Js Hint](https://jshint.com/) was used to check the js file for any error.I had one problem that i forgot to write the semicolon.

 See the picture below: